 Agricultural Cooperatives:Tackling rural poverty by supporting small-scale farmers to grow their livelihoods

-In rural Togo, seven out of ten people live in poverty.
-Many families live in precarious situations – lacking access to basic services such as electricity, clean drinking water, healthcare and schooling.
+Seven out of ten people in rural Togo live in poverty.
+Many families live in precarious situations; lacking access to clean drinking water, electricity, health services, education and stable employment.

-Whilst rural families rely heavily on the income from agriculture to afford such basic services, small-scale farmers, particularly women, are largely undereducated and underfunded.
-Many lack access to financial services, such as credit, which prevents them from investing in essential inputs such as seeds, tools, land and labour.
+Many farmers lack access to financial services, such as credit, which prevents them from investing in essential inputs such as seeds, tools, land and labour.
 As a result, farmers work small plots of land using rudimentary tools and techniques, unable to produce enough to make a decent income.

-Faced with the extra burden of coping with climate change and Covid-19, but without financial and technical support to do so, small-scale farmers in Togo are struggling to grow their livelihoods, protect their environment.
+Faced with the extra burden of coping with climate change and Covid-19, but without financial and technical support to do so, small-scale farmers in Togo are struggling to grow their livelihoods and protect their environment.

-In 2020, we launched a new Agricultural Cooperative programme which aims to alleviate rural poverty by investing in and improving the livelihoods of small-scale farmers living in the Maritime region of Togo.
+In 2020, we launched the Agricultural Cooperative programme which aims to alleviate rural poverty by investing in and improving the livelihoods of small-scale farmers living in the Maritime region of Togo.

 Working with local partners and government, we equip farmers with the skills and knowledge to form self-led cooperatives.
-Being part of a cooperative enables farmers to access state services, training opportunities and to pool resources effectively and to work collectively to achieve bigger goals.
-We then provide the farmers with loans and fortnightly training to develop new skills, increase their agricultural productivity and income-earning potential.
+Being part of a cooperative enables farmers to access state services, training opportunities, to pool resources effectively and to work collectively to achieve bigger goals.
+We then provide the farmers with loans, to buy inputs, and fortnightly training to develop new skills, increase their agricultural productivity and income-earning potential.

 Since nine out of ten rural families have no health protection and eight out of ten have no access to power, beneficiaries and their families are also provided access to our our healthcare insurance and clean energy programmes.